LSSTDESC/qp/docs/user_guide/basicusage.md

 An `Ensemble` also has other attributes that provide information about it.
 Some useful ones are:

-- `ens.npdf`: the number of distributions in the `Ensemble`
+- {py:attr}`qp.Ensemble.npdf`: the number of distributions in the `Ensemble`
-- `ens.shape`: ($npdf$, $ndata$), where $ndata$ is the number of values that each distribution has, usually corresponding in some way to the number of coordinates in the metadata.
+- {py:attr}`qp.Ensemble.shape`: ($npdf$, $ndata$), where $ndata$ is the number of values that each distribution has, usually corresponding in some way to the number of coordinates in the metadata.
 For our sample `Ensemble`, $ndata$ is equal to the number of $xvals$.

 A complete list of attributes can be found in the [API class documentation](#qp.core.ensemble.Ensemble).

 #### Statistical methods

 One of the main functions of an `Ensemble` is the ability to calculate the probability distribution function (PDF) or cumulative distribution function (CDF) of the distributions.
-This can be done via the `ens.pdf` and `ens.cdf` methods, which return values that correspond to the given $x$ values for each distribution.
+This can be done via the {py:meth}`qp.Ensemble.pdf` and {py:meth}`qp.Ensemble.cdf` methods, which return values that correspond to the given $x$ values for each distribution.
 For example, to get the value of the PDFs at a specific $x$ value, one can do the following:

 ```{doctest}